ID 55819634 © Lenanet | Dreamstime.com

 Most nose bleeds occur on the front of the nasal septum—the tissue that separates the two sides of the nose.
 Other types happen higher on the septum or deeper in the nose, which makes them harder to control.
 However, they are rarely, if ever, life-threatening.

-Causes of Nose Bleeds
+What Causes Nose Bleeds?

 They often occur because of minor irritations or colds, although they can also happen from an injury or blunt force to the nose.
 They tend to be common in the winter when cold viruses are more active and indoor air is drier.
 Other causes include: